NessInMorse/NessInMorse.github.io/_posts/2023-02-11-evolutionary_knapsack.markdown

 # Making the program branchless
+Branching happens in the programs you create the moment you create an if-statement, since the program can either go in the if-statement, or it can not.
-One of the reasons to make your program branchless is so that is faster, oftentimes at the cost of readability.
-Branching in code is expensive so we want to avoid it as much as possible.
+Branching is expensive in code, since the compiler has no way of knowing for sure what branch it will go on, so we want to avoid branchess as much as we can.
+One problem that arises by creating and using branchless code is that it can leave a negative impact on the readability of the code, so in industrial applications you want to only use it sparingly, when it is most important, but this is just a program I will use and operate, so I can do whatever.
-And since we are working with predominantly integers (apart from the mutation value).
+Since we are working with predominantly integers (apart from the mutation value).
 Making the program branchless is not very difficult.

 One place where the readability took a great hit was in the `recombine_chromosomes!()` function, where a LOT of integer operations are performed.
 ```julia